FluidStance’s The Plane Cloud Balance Board Review

-The Plane is The Level balance board’s little brother.
-Priced at less than a third of the cost, this fully recycled and recyclable product seems like the brand’s best attempt at more affordable design.
-Just like the other products in the FluidStance collection, The Plane comes with a convex base, which creates a pivot point that allows for omnidirectional movement.
+The Plane Cloud is The Level balance board’s little brother.
+Priced at nearly $200 less, this fully recycled and recyclable product seems like the brand’s best attempt at more affordable design.
+Just like the other products in the FluidStance collection, The Plane Cloud comes with a convex base, which creates a pivot point that allows for omnidirectional movement.
 Unlike other boards, this one comes in a more utilitarian package that is equally stylish and environmentally-friendly.

 A lifetime guarantee against manufacturing defects.

-How Does The Plane Differ from The Level?
+How Does The Plane Cloud Differ from The Level?

-The made-in-America board comes in four color schemes—all of which are some variation of black and white.
+The made-in-America board comes in two color schemes, Slate and Graphite.
 Sure, this isn’t the same as bamboo or stained maple wood grain, but the bespeckled rubber tire surface has its own charm.
 More importantly, though, it definitely reduces the cost, which makes the board more affordable for those who want the FluidStance experience without paying more than they could pay for a standing desk converter.